Danny Kirwan: Final interview

-Music writer Martin Celmins met Kirwan in the hostel where he was staying in London and managed a brief interview, which was published in The Guitar Magazine [UK] in July 1997.
+Music writer Martin Celmins met Kirwan at the hostel in London where he was staying and managed a brief interview, which was published in The Guitar Magazine [UK] in July 1997.
 Celmins said Kirwan was "mostly cheery ... and able to express his views forcefully and articulately."
 Celmins asked how he had come to play the blues.
 Kirwan said, "I was around and gathered it all up and got involved.
 I didn't think 'I want to be a musician'.
 It just kind of happened ...
 I got into the blues and it got into my system."

 Celmins asked about big-band music and Django Reinhardt.
 Kirwan said, "Those were the kind of records I'd buy.
 I worked out 'Jigsaw Puzzle Blues' from that stuff and then played the signals to the rest of the band.
 John McVie knew every signal you could give out – signals to say, 'You do this' and 'You do that', and they'd do it and it would all come together.
 That band was so clever – they knew all the signals and could do it."
 Celmins asked how he had joined Fleetwood Mac.
 Kirwan said, "Mick Fleetwood asked me ...
 I didn't know what to think once I'd joined because ... then I was on stage and there were television cameras and I got a bit paranoid."

 Kirwan said, "I always liked Mick Fleetwood – he was like family.
 I still think of them as friends.
 John McVie is the cleverest person.
 A nice bloke and highly intelligent.
 He was my best friend in the band at the time ...
 Jeremy Spencer was a bit sarcastic.
 And although I used to get on with John and Mick, it got very cliquey ...
 So I wasn't actually a part of them really.
 I only got mixed up with them ...
 [Peter and I] played some good stuff together, we played well together, but we didn't get on.
 I was a bit temperamental, you see."